ClusterLabs/anvil/README.md

 # This will be the repository for the third generation of the Anvil!
-Intelligent Availability™ platform.
+Intelligent Availability® platform.

 Major components;